-Proposals should not exceed five pages, excluding the title page and CV.
+Proposals should not exceed five pages including tables and figures.
 The proposal should address each area presented in the following list:

-- Title page Proposers' names, affiliations, and contact information - Goals and Aims for ECI - Qualifications of Proposers this section should address the ability of proposers to enact the program - Recruitment and Selection this section should address how the proposers will broaden participation through the ECI - ECI Schedule this section should detail the plan for the ECI that includes both in-person and synchronous activities before or after the ECI - Budget proposers should provide a budget and a budget justification for the ECI.
+- Proposers' names, affiliations, and contact information - Proposers' CV - Qualifications of Proposers this section should address the ability of proposers to enact the program - Goals and Aims for ECI this section should address how the ECI will support participants with intellectual strengthening and building a trajectory - Recruitment and Selection this section should address how the proposers will broaden participation through the ECI - ECI Schedule this section should detail the plan for the ECI that includes both in-person and synchronous activities before or after the ECI - Budget proposers should provide a budget and a budget justification for the ECI.
 The budget section must clearly identify expected expenses as well as sources and amounts of funding.
 Proposers should include evaluation expenses within the budget.
-The detailed budget should be accompanied by a budget justification. - Evaluation proposers should provide a plan for collecting evaluation data to provide a report to the Membership Committee - Proposers' CV
+The detailed budget should be accompanied by a budget justification. - Evaluation proposers should provide a plan for collecting evaluation data to provide a report to the Membership Committee